bkper/bkper-portfolio-bot/README.md

 **Important:**
 The Portfolio Bot automatically adds properties to transactions in the Portfolio Book during the forwarding process.
 These properties are used for state and log control and **must not** be manually altered.

+**As a rule of thumb:** only make edits, updates, deletes on the Financial book and never on the Inventory book.